Elk Calving Season Is Here

 In the next few weeks, there are going to be many new elk calves born in and around town and the cows will be on alert.
 The mothers are not being aggressive when defending their young, just protective.
 It’s our responsibility to not get too close to the baby or the mother.

-Recently, the warning signs were put up in the bird sanctuary on the Lake Estes Trail, a place where the elk like to gather and give birth, and trail users are asked to heed the warning signs when elk are present.
-If there is a barrier across the trail, do not pass that barrier.
-It is there for your safety and protection.
-There will also be volunteers on duty during the elk calving season, please heed their advise.
+Just this week the warning signs were put up in the bird sanctuary on the Lake Estes Trail, a place where the elk like to gather and give birth, and trail users are asked to heed the warning signs when elk are present.
+For your safety and protection there will be volunteers on duty during the elk calving season, please heed their advise.

 If there is a protective mother elk nearby and no volunteers on duty, the best thing to do is to back away quickly.
 Don’t turn your back on her, as you won’t know if she is charging you.
 Make yourself look large.
 If you have a jacket, raise it above your head, and swing it around, make yourself look formidable.